 Valmet's history can be traced back to the 18th century when a small shipyard was established in Viapori in 1759, and the Tamfelt felt weaving mill started in 1797 in Jokioinen.
-Today, Valmet is a global company organized in five business lines: Services, Flow Control, Automation Systems, Pulp and Energy, and Paper, employ- ing more than 19,000 people.10
+Today, Valmet is a global company organized in five business lines: Services, Flow Control, Automation Systems, Pulp and Energy, and Paper, employing more than 19,000 people.10 for their climate action, including scope three emissions, with one specific target addressing steel, namely increasing the share of recycled steel in their products.11

 Valmet was chosen because it is a global listed company that uses considerable amounts of steel in its production.
-It has set SBTs for their climate action, including scope three emissions, with one specific target addressing steel, namely increasing the share of recycled steel in their products.11
+It has set SBTs